Who wins the Giannis Antetokounmpo vs. Tyrese Haliburton matchup in tonight's game?

 Tyrese Haliburton & the Pacers

-- The Pacers put up 126.6 points per game (first in league) while giving up 124.8 per contest (29th in NBA).
-They have a +55 scoring differential and outscore opponents by 1.8 points per game.
+- The Pacers' +64 scoring differential (outscoring opponents by two points per game) is a result of putting up 126.4 points per game (first in NBA) while giving up 124.4 per outing (29th in league).

-- The 40 rebounds per game Indiana accumulates rank 29th in the league, 2.8 fewer than the 42.8 its opponents collect.
+- Indiana loses the rebound battle by an average of 2.5 boards.
+It pulls down 40.4 rebounds per game (29th in league) compared to its opponents' 42.9.

-- The Pacers make 15 three-pointers per game (fourth-most in the league), 4.4 more than their opponents.
+- The Pacers knock down 4.1 more threes per contest than the opposition, 14.7 (fifth-most in the league) compared to their opponents' 10.6.

-- Indiana and its opponents have been mostly even in the turnover battle.
-The Pacers commit 13.1 per game (15th in league) and force 13.4 (13th in NBA).
+- Indiana and its opponents have been relatively even in the turnover battle.
+The Pacers commit 12.9 per game (13th in league) and force 13.3 (13th in NBA).

 Sportsbook Promo Codes